Quadruplex telegraph

 For the Diplex, a different trick is used.
 To send two messages simultaneously, one has two independent local telegraph keys.
 These are arranged so the battery is reversed in polarity on one of these.
 First note the challenge to overcome: the duplex solenoid as described above would not resolve which way the current is flowing.
 While the solenoid's magnetic field would be in the opposite direction, the induced ferromagnet in the iron bar would be attracted either way, closing the signal relay regardless of the current flow direction.
 The solution is to replace the iron with a permanent magnet, and the relay switch is replaced with a double pole switch.
 Now the permanent magnet senses the field direction and is pushed or pulled.
 When the permanent magnet north is repelled, the switch closes to one pole, and when the permanent magnet south is repelled the switch closes to the other pole.
-To make increase practicality, Edison found other additional relays were necessary to provide hysteresis that prevented the switch from being in-determinant or fluttering at the moment of current reversals and to send the separated signal to the appropriate sound emitter.
+To increase practicality, Edison found other additional relays were necessary to provide hysteresis that prevented the switch from being indeterminate or fluttering at the moment of current reversals, and to send the separated signal to the appropriate sound emitter.

 Innovations

-While this is conceptually elementary to modern engineers, one has to appreciate that multiplexing was a patent-worthy breakthrough and a huge economic win for telegraphy since most of the challenge and expense was in the long wires between stations.
-This sort of polarity based diplexing is analogous to the modern so-called "Charlieplexing" often used in LED panels: there the diode nature of LEDs allows two different (red or green) LEDs connected to ground to be controlled with the same wire depending on the voltage polarity.
+While this is conceptually elementary to modern engineers, one has to appreciate that multiplexing was a patent-worthy breakthrough and a huge economic win for telegraphy, since most of the challenge and expense was in the long wires between stations.
+This sort of polarity-based diplexing is analogous to the modern so-called "Charlieplexing" often used in LED panels: there the diode nature of LEDs allows two different (red or green) LEDs connected to ground to be controlled with the same wire depending on the voltage polarity.
 Edison and Stearns were dealing with the limited electronic components of the day.

 Stearn's innovation was to use a capacitor in the termination load.
-Without this only short transmission distances were possible because the impedance mismatch of the reactive long wire would not balance the currents in the two halves of the local relay, activating it.
+Without this, only short transmission distances were possible because the impedance mismatch of the reactive long wire would not balance the currents in the two halves of the local relay, activating it.
 This was innovative since impedance matching for transmission lines instead of a simple ohmic circuits was not appreciated initially.
 This was a significant technological advancement, as at the time capacitors were difficult to produce.

 Edison's innovations were the use of a polarized permanent magnet relay (instead of the yet-to-be-invented diode) and the use of some ancillary relay logic to add a useful hysteresis to avoid the indeterminate current reversal states (avoiding the need for expensive capacitors).
 The method of combining the diplex and the duplex Edison developed enabled the Quadruplex.